Article 1. Definitions

 Article 15.
 Privacy

 15.1 By purchasing the Services and using the Software Application, data, including personal details, may be processed.
 As the processor of the Customer, who is the controller, Concepteurs will fulfil its obligations under the legislation for the processing of personal data.
 Concepteurs will take appropriate technical and organisational measures to secure personal data.
-For more information about how Concepteurs deals with privacy and the processing of personal data, reference is made to the Privacy Statement at https://www.sitepodium/privacy-statement/ which can be downloaded here.
+For more information about how Concepteurs deals with privacy and the processing of personal data, reference is made to the Privacy Statement at https://www.sitepodium.com/privacy-statement/.

 15.2 The Customer guarantees that he observes all statutory regulations regarding the processing of personal data, including the regulations of the General Data Protection Regulation.